 Thanks to a YouTube channel called “Will it Blend”, millions are familiar with Blendtec’s offering: an ultra powerful blender that will chomp just about anything to shreds, including iPhones and wood planks.
 But few have used one, largely because of their seemingly high price tag that exceeds $300.
 Yes, $300 for a Blender.
 Now, admittedly it’s a far cry from the best budget blender out there but then it is a very durable and versatile blender that will work awesomely at home or in a commercial setting.
+Although you may need to learn some common mistakes to avoid while buying a new blender, we have everything for you in detail.

 So at this point I’m sure you’re thinking “how is a $300 blender better than a $50 one”.
 It’s not an easy argument to make it.
 And it only gets tougher when you factor in the model of Blendtec I’m talking about today: the Designer 725.
 The stainless steel version, the version I’ve been testing, costs $650.
 Pricey indeed.